zyhbetty/BCB420.2019.encode/README.md

 ```

 Now we fix these problems.
 First, we add the symbols that were not returned by biomaRt to the map.
-They are present in uENSG, but not in ensp2sym:
+They are present in `uENSG`, but not in `ensp2sym`:

 ```